Beverley Road station

 The Beverley Road station is a local station on the BMT Brighton Line of the New York City Subway.
-It is located over a private right-of-way at Beverly Road between Marlborough Road/East 15th Street and East 16th Street in the neighborhood of Flatbush, Brooklyn.
+It is located over a private right-of-way at Beverley Road between Marlborough Road/East 15th Street and East 16th Street in the neighborhood of Flatbush, Brooklyn.
 The station is served by the Q train at all times.

 History

 The original station at this location was opened around 1900 as a two-track street-level side platform station running south from a grade crossing at Beverley Road.
 The station was established to serve the then-new upscale planned community of Prospect Park South.
 The current station house and below-grade platforms were completed at the end of 1907, and have been on the National Register of Historic Places since 2004.

 On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
 At the same time, the line's former track connections to the Fulton Street Elevated were severed.
 Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 During the 1964–1965 fiscal year, the platforms at Beverley Road, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 feet-long cars, or a nine-car train of 67 feet-long cars.

 In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
 Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Beverley Road.